amrudzr/boarding-pass/README.md

+Absolutely, here's the updated README.md with a license section:

-# Boarding Pass Management System
+## Boarding Pass Management System

 ### **Overview**

 The **Boarding Pass Management System** is a Java-based terminal application designed to manage boarding passes efficiently.
 This system adheres to object-oriented programming (OOP) principles, ensuring modularity, scalability, and maintainability.
 It provides essential features for creating, managing, and searching boarding pass records, all while demonstrating clean architecture and optimized algorithms.

 ---

 ### **Features**

 - **Add Boarding Pass**: Create a new boarding pass with passenger details and flight information.
 - **Delete Boarding Pass**: Remove an existing boarding pass using its unique identifier.
 - **View All Boarding Passes**: Display all stored boarding passes in a user-friendly format.